THE STONES

 LEOPARD ROCK

 A strikingly unusual variety of Serpentine stone.
-Leopard Rock is a beautifully coloured stone with pock marks similar to a leopard, hence the name, of yellow and black.
+Leopard Rock is a beautifully coloured stone of yellow and black, with pock marks similar to a leopard, hence the name.
 These are inclusions of the ferromagnesian mineral, olivine.
 Leopard Rock is an olivine rich serpentine (known geologically as dunite) which forms part of a serpentine complex 2.6 billion years old.
-The only known deposits of Leopard Rock are in Zimbabwe, mine in Ruwa near Harare and in a few small mines in Nyanga, eastern Zimbabwe.
+The only known deposits of Leopard Rock are in Zimbabwe, mined in Ruwa near Harare and in a few small mines in Nyanga, eastern Zimbabwe.

 It is a very difficult stone to carve and only very skilled sculptors will attempt this stone.
 Leopard Rock, when polished, has a beautiful glazed finish.
 Leopard Rock has a hardness between 6.0 and 7.0 on the Mohs Hardness Scale.